 Endocrine surgery has a longstanding, rich tradition in the Department of Surgery at UT Southwestern Medical Center.
 Dr. William H. Snyder, III, started the endocrine surgery practice at UT Southwestern in 1971, building a legacy of high quality care until his death in 2010.
-Now almost twenty years later, the group has become its own division and is comprised of six out of the nine fellowship trained endocrine surgeons in North Texas.
+Now almost twenty years later, the group has become its own division and is comprised of six out of the nine fellowship-trained endocrine surgeons in North Texas.

 The Division of Endocrine Surgery at UT Southwestern Medical Center consists of endocrine surgeons Shelby Holt, M.D., Courtney Balentine, M.D., Alan Dackiw, M.D., Ana Islam, M.D., Fiemu E. Nwariaku, M.D., and Sarah Oltmann, M.D.
 The endocrine surgery team also includes volunteer faculty member Jennifer Rabaglia, M.D.
 Their interests include thyroid surgery, minimally invasive parathyroidectomy, laparoscopic adrenal surgery, and neuroendocrine tumors of the pancreas and GI tract.

 Endocrine surgery is an excellent example of a multidisciplinary practice.
-The group collaborates with dedicated specialists in endocrinology, mineral metabolism, radiology, and pathology to care of the breadth of disorders of the thyroid, parathyroid, adrenal, and neuroendocrine pancreas.
+The group collaborates with dedicated specialists in endocrinology, mineral metabolism, radiology, and pathology to care for the breadth of disorders of the thyroid, parathyroid, adrenal, and neuroendocrine pancreas.
 An example of this collaborative effort is the Multidisciplinary Endocrine Tumor Clinic at Parkland.
 This clinic was started by Dr. Shelby Holt, Dr. Ildiko Lingvay in medical endocrinology, and Dr. Jeffrey Pruitt in radiology fifteen years ago, and the clinic continues to provide comprehensive care to thyroid cancer patients.